SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

 -	Patient pipeline → collapses timeline into patient-level summaries (medians, % missing, escalation profile).

 ### What We Did

-1. **Validating NEWS2 Scoring**
+#### Step 1: Validating NEWS2 Scoring
 - **Action**: Ran validate_news2_scoring.py on test dictionaries.
 - **Findings**:
   - Low GCS cases initially produced incorrect scores.
   - The scoring function ignored consciousness because row.get("level_of_consciousness", pd.NA) returned pd.NA.
   -	Other special cases (SpO₂, supplemental O₂) were correctly scored because their thresholds were handled explicitly.
 - **Fixes**: Moved `if pd.isna(value): return 0` **to the end of the function**.
 - **Outcome**: All unit tests passed, learned the importance of understanding intermediate variables in scoring pipelines.
 - The main pipeline did not have these problems as gcs_total is converted into level_of_consciousness before the scoring is called, so there was no missing keys.

-2. **Missing Data Strategy**
+#### Step 2: Missing Data Strategy
 - **Timestamp-level features**:
   - Use LOCF (Last Observation Carried Forward) to maintain temporal continuity.
   - Add missingness flags (1 if value was carried forward) so models can learn from missing patterns.
   - **Justification**: mimics clinical reality; preserves trends; Tree-based models like LightGBM handle NaNs naturally.
 - **Patient-level summary features**:
   - Use median imputation per patient timeline if a vital is missing across some timestamps.
   -	Include % of missing timestamps as a feature.
   -	**Justification**: balances robustness with bias avoidance; prevents skewing min/max/mean statistics.
 -	**Key decisions**:
   -	Do not fill population median at timestamp-level (would break temporal continuity).
   -	Only fill median at patient summary level if some timestamps exist; otherwise, leave as NaN or optionally fallback to population median.

-3. **Preparing Timestamp-Level ML Features**
+#### Step 3: Preparing Timestamp-Level ML Features
 **Pipeline (make_timestamp_features.py)**:
 1. Start from news2_scores.csv (all vitals + NEWS2 + escalation labels).
   - Parse charttime as datetime.